-Ag Robotics (Semester)
+Ag Robotics (Semester) Prereq: None Grades 9-12 Credit: CTE

-During this class students will explore the field of robotic design using a variety of hands on activities.
+During this class students will explore the field of robotic design using a variety of hands-on activities.
 Students begin the semester with an introduction to the tools used to create robotic devices.
 Students work in teams to create simple robots of various capabilities.
 Mechanical concepts such as gearing/torque/speed/power are introduced.

-These topics are explored through the use of hands on labs.
+These topics are explored through the use of hands-on labs.
 Students must use this knowledge to design and build custom drive trains capable of meeting a variety of criteria including climbing, pushing, attaining maximum speed, etc. Sensors are introduced to allow robotic devices to interact with the environment.
-The final few weeks of class will be comprised of a robot design project.
+The final few weeks of class will consist of a robot design project.

-Beginning Welding (Semester)
+Beginning Welding (Semester) Prereq: None Credit: CTE Grades 9-12

 This is an introductory course in welding.
-It includes units on metal shop tools and safety, arc welding, oxygen and acetylene cutting, hot iron forge work, and tap and die.
+It includes units on metal shop tools and safety, arc welding, oxygen and acetylene cutting, and tap and die.
 Students' first pair of safety glasses will be provided.
 The school will provide communal welding gloves and coveralls for this class.
 Students will also have the opportunity to showcase their skills through displays, projects and career development events facilitated through course work and FFA participation.